For Release: January 24, 2013 - Pamela Williams, Office of Communications - 405/271-5601

 - Sugary foods should be consumed with meals.
-Saliva production increases during meals and helps neutralize acid production and rinse food particles from the mouth.
+Saliva production increases during meals and helps neutralize acid, and rinse food particles from the mouth.

-- If your kids chew gum, make it sugarless – chewing sugarless gum after eating can increase saliva flow and help wash out food and decay-producing acid.
-Look for the sweetener xylitol in sugarless gum because it helps prevent cavities.
+- If your kids chew gum, make it sugarless.
+Chewing sugarless gum after eating can increase saliva flow and help wash out food and decay-producing acid.

 For more information about Children’s Dental Health Month and events planned during February, or for posters, fun activity sheets, and educational resources, browse the American Dental Association website at http://www.ada.org/5578.aspx.